MIF25: Surround Sounds at Aviva Studios

 Book now

-What happens when one of the North’s most beloved DIY festivals takes over Manchester’s biggest, shiniest arts space?
+What happens when the DIY underground collides with one of Manchester’s biggest, shiniest arts spaces?

 Surround Sounds is the answer – a late-night blowout celebrating 20 years of Sounds From the Other City, landing at Aviva Studios with the same unruly spirit that’s defined two decades of the festival.